Home » Metals » Uses of Nickel

 The values above are 2011 metric tons of nickel content production from USGS Mineral Commodity Summaries, January 2013.|

 There were no active nickel mines in the United States in 2011, although small amounts of nickel were recovered as a byproduct from processing copper and palladium-platinum ores.
-Several deposits in Minnesota and Michigan are scheduled to come into production by 2015.
+Several deposits in Minnesota and Michigan have potential for development.

 Recycled nickel is an extremely important source of supply.
 In 2011, recycled nickel accounted for approximately 43 percent of U.S. nickel consumption.